How to Recognize and Protect Yourself from Common Scams

 • The Youngest Generation: Children will more readily share information with strangers, which can then be used to steal their identity.

-Unmasking Scams: What Do They Look Like?
+Unmasking Common Scams: What Do They Look Like?

 Scams come in various guises.
 These are some of the most common scams: